danielpetisme/michelin-kafkaday-2024/lab1.md

 * Confluent Flink
 * Confluent Cloud Stream Lineage

-From there we suggesr you to attend the advanced Flink Workshop to continue exploring the Data Streaming Platform capabilities.
+From there we suggest you to attend the advanced Flink Workshop to continue exploring the Data Streaming Platform capabilities.